vijaymathew/vijaymathew.github.io/books/info/chapter_6.md

 Output:
 ```
-Message length:   500 symbols
+Message length:   485 symbols
-True entropy:     3.7612 bits/symbol
+True entropy:     3.6505 bits/symbol
-Encoded length:   1937 bits
+Encoded length:   1808 bits
-Bits per symbol:  3.8740
+Bits per symbol:  3.7278
-Overhead:         0.1128 bits/symbol
+Overhead:         0.0773 bits/symbol
 ```

-The overhead is higher than the static model (0.11 vs 0.007 bits) because the adaptive model starts with a poor estimate and converges as it sees more data.
-For longer messages, the overhead shrinks.
+The overhead is higher than in the fixed-model examples because the adaptive model starts with a poor estimate and converges as it sees more data.
+For longer messages, that startup cost is amortized away.
 For very long messages the adaptive model approaches the performance of the optimal static model — without requiring the distribution to be known in advance.

 ---